aeforste/The-Covenant-of-Rage/README.md

-# Campaign Summary
+# Campaign Nexus

 You all joined the Antiquarian Commission a month ago, for your own reasons.
-A wizard teleported you out to Lake Town, an exciting new site in a region suspected to be filled with ancient Promean artifacts.
+You were teleported to Oak Meadows, a small town in a region suspected to be filled with ancient Promean artifacts.
-The Commission's goal in the region is to find the legendary Last Promean Sword, a powerful symbol of the legacy of the Promeans as liberators, as conquerors, as leaders, and in the end, as despots.
+The Commission's goal in the region is to find the legendary **Last Promean Sword**, a powerful symbol of the legacy of the Promeans as liberators, as conquerors, as leaders, and in the end, as despots.

 ## The Antiquarian Commission